 pride and joy, as they all born in the US, did seek a quality education right here in the US, pursue a happy life … and

 choose a career path that they love, in order to make their dreams come true.
 His wife working for a government for

-more than ten years; both his youngest daughter and son-in-law, holding Juirs Doctor (JD) degrees, are lawyers/barristers
+more than fifteen years; both his youngest daughter and son-in-law, holding Juirs Doctor (JD) degrees, are lawyers/

-admitted to the State and federal courts; his eldest daughter, holding a BA degree from Fordham University, is a
+barristers admitted to the State and federal courts; his eldest daughter, holding a BA degree from Fordham University,

-departmental director of a major multinational corporation, and his son, holding a BBA degree, is an assistant vice
+is a departmental director of a major multinational corporation, and his son, holding a BBA degree, is an assistant

 Testimonials and Praise He Earned